 Microsoft president Brad Smith has said the Trump administration’s apathy for multilateralism explains why it is refusing to sign up to a new global agreement on cyber warfare.

-In a wide-ranging interview with NS Tech and Spotlight, Smith discusses his work attempting to unite world leaders and tech executives around a set of norms for the ways nation states and the private sector operate online.
+In a wide-ranging interview with NS Tech and Spotlight, Smith discusses his work attempting to unite world leaders and tech executives around a set of norms for the ways nation states and the private sector should operate online.

 Smith’s proposals for a “Digital Geneva Convention” were incorporated by the French President Emmanuel Macron into the “Paris Call for Trust and Security in Cyberspace” at the annual UN Internet Governance Forum last November.

 Sign up to Emerging Threats, our weekly cyber security newsletter

 The agreement “reaffirms that international laws”, such as the United Nations Charter, are “applicable to the use of information and communication technologies (ICT) by States”.
 It also calls on signatories to work together to achieve nine aims, including preventing cyber attacks on critical infrastructure and individuals, activity that damages the integrity of the public core of the internet and interference in elections.

 There are no repercussions for signatories who fail to abide by the terms of the agreement.
 But despite this, a number of countries have so far withheld their support, including China, Russia, the US, India and Brazil.
 Smith described the latter three as the most notable absences from the list.

 The veteran lawyer, who serves as Microsoft’s chief legal officer as well as president, told NS Tech: “We’ve had direct conversations with all three governments.
 Our argument is that the Paris Call strengthens and broadens support for norms that have already been endorsed by the United States government with one exception.
 It creates a new principle, if you will, around the protection of elections.
 We think that the United States should find it easy to stand up to the protection of elections.”